ziplab/QTool/doc/detectron2.md

 - Finetune the low-bit model with double-pass initialization (`overall_full.pt` and `backbone_low.pt`) or single pass initialization (`overall_full.pt`).

-- Double-pass initialization is latter found no benefit.
+- Double-pass initialization is later found to have no benefit.

 </del>